Audi A3 Common Problems and Solutions

 Problem:

-The car starts to lose power when driving.
+The car begins to lose power while driving.

 Solution:

-The clutch temperature gauge on automatics has the frustrating habit of engaging at random times.
-This causes the car to lose power.
-Audi recalled a large number of A3s for this reason, and it’s caused by a faulty chip.
-You’ll need to find a replacement clutch temperature gauge on our parts list and replace the faulty one.
+The clutch temperature gauge on automatics has the annoying habit of activating at random times, causing the car to lose power.
+Audi recalled many A3s for this issue, which is due to a faulty chip.
+You will need to find a replacement clutch temperature gauge from our parts list and swap out the faulty one.

 Difficulty level